wtp43/algorithms-doc/vault/docs/Algorithms/Graphs/Topological Sort.md

 created: 2022-12-10
 ---
 # Topological Sort
-- Sort the graph in an order such that no vertex appears before another vertex that has an edge to it.
+- Sort the graph in an ord/er such that no vertex appears before another vertex that has an edge to it.
 - The ordering does not have to be unique

 ## Topological Sort Using DFS
 - Post-Order Traversal